Robust Least-Squares Optimization for Data-Driven Predictive Control: A Geometric Approach: Numerical Simulations

 \subsection{Double integrator}

 Consider the system \eqref{eq:lti} with $A = , B = , C = , D = 0$.
 The reference to track is $w_{\textrm{ref}}(t)=\col{(0,1)}$.
 Figure \ref{fig:dint1} shows the tracking in the presence of measurement noise with noise-to-signal ratio $\sigma = 0.1, 0.2$ in offline subspace identification of $\hat{\Sy}$ (using Lemmas~\ref{lemma-rank},\ref{lemma-fund}), as well as in online control.
 The tracking performance of the proposed method is consistent in both cases for $\gamma \geq 4$, although very large values are undesirable since they have a negative impact on the optimization performance.
-For $\gamma < 4$, the constraint in \eqref{eq:constraint} is not implemented correctly, resulting in inaccurate tracking.
 It is also crucial to note that similar tracking performance is observed in $\sigma=0.1$ case, for ball radius $\rho \in (0, \sin(2.5^\circ)]$, beyond which we observe significant (bounded) oscillations around the reference $r=1$, instead of asymptotic convergence as in Figure~\ref{fig:dint1}.
 Similarly, for $\sigma=0.2$, we have $\rho \in (0,\sin(4^\circ)]$.
-The bounds on $\rho$ implies that given a noise level $\sigma$, an optimal design choice for $\rho$ exists, which yields the best (asymptotic) tracking performance.
+The radius $\rho$ is selected by measuring $d(\hat{\Sy}, \Sy_{\textrm{true}})$ on offline data for a given $\sigma$.

 We observe similar tracking performance between the proposed algorithm and DD--MPC for $L = 35$, subspaces in $\Gr(37,70)$, and other design parameters (see Supplementary).
 Upon increasing the noise level from $\sigma=0.1$ to $0.2$, we relax our uncertainty radius from $\rho=\sin(1^\circ)$ to $\sin(2^\circ)$, while the slack variable $\lambda_{\alpha}\bar{\epsilon}$ from \citep{berberich2021} would need to be increased from $0.2$ to $0.5$ to observe similar controller performance (keeping all other parameters constant).